 How to wear it: The reality is that it’s most likely you’re going to find 3D fashion in the form of accessories, like shoes and bags.
 We think Rothy’s ankle booties, which are 3D knitted, will go with anything in your closet!

-How to wear it: Wear it with boots or trainers for an urban look, but you can also wear these skiing.
+How to wear it: Wear it with boots or trainers for an urban look.

 What are your favourite sustainable fashion trends for 2022?
 Let us know in the comments, below!